GLOBAL ENGLISH CAMP FAQ

 Q: What happens after I submit my application?

-A: After submitting your application, you will be contacted whether or not you have moved onto the interview phase within two weeks of the current phase deadline.
-After the first interview (held over Skype), you will be notified within two weeks if you have then moved onto the second interview with our team in Japan, which will also be held over Skype.
-We will then let you know within 2 weeks if you have been accepted to the program and begin the onboarding process to prepare you for the summer program!
+A: After submitting your application, you will be contacted on whether or not you have moved onto the interview phase within two weeks of the current phase deadline.
+After the first interview (held over Skype), you will be notified within 30 days on whether you were selected for a second interview (also held over Skype.)
+Final results will be given within 45 days of the Application phase deadline.
+Example: Phase #1: Final results should be delivered by February 15th.